Otolaryngology: Reduce Risk When Performing Diagnostic Imaging Services

 Implement Communication Strategies

 We know that if an adverse event occurs, an angry patient is more likely to pursue a claim.
-A review of otolaryngology claims closed by The Doctors Company between 2009 and 2018 indicates that poor rapport with the provider was a significant contributing factor, followed by patient nonadherence with the treatment plan or follow-up.
+A review of otolaryngology claims closed by The Doctors Company between 2010 and 2023 indicates patient dissatisfaction with care causing them to seek other providers was a significant contributing factor, followed by patient nonadherence with the treatment plan or follow-up.

-While some of the patient issues may be related to personality, it is likely that health literacy challenges are a significant factor.
-Implementing simple patient communication strategies, such as the Institute for Healthcare Improvement’s Ask Me 3 program have been demonstrated to improve patient satisfaction and adherence.
-For more information, read our article “Rx for Patient Safety: Ask Me 3.”
+While some patient issues may be related to personality, it is likely that health literacy challenges are a significant factor.
+Implementing simple patient communication strategies, such as the Institute for Healthcare Improvement’s Ask Me 3 program, has been demonstrated to improve patient satisfaction and adherence.
+For more information, read our guide, Effective Patient Communication: Strategies for Challenging Situations.

 Get Additional Assistance

-For additional assistance, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.
+For additional assistance, contact Patient Safety and Risk Management at (800) 421-2368 or by email.

 References